Paranoia Risk - The Best Risk Variant Ever!

 1) Remove all goal cards except those directing you to destroy all armies of a certain color.
 Keep only the colors of armies present in the game.

-2) Each player randomly takes one card as his goal.
+2) Each player randomly takes one card as his or her goal.
 If a player gets the card with his/hers own color it is considered a misdraw.
 (Of course you have to show everybody that you've been dealt your own color).
-This is repeated until everybody gets a card of some other player's color.
+This is repeated until everyone gets a card of some other player's color.

 3) The game proceeds as usual from this point.
 However...

 4) The moment a player's last army is defeated, the player who has the card with the destroyed player's color automatically wins!
 It is very important to note that it doesn't matter who dealt the death blow.
-Even if red player killed off the blue one, the yellow player holding the blue card is still the winner.
+Even if it happens that the red player kills off the blue one, the yellow player holding the blue card is still the winner.

 And that's pretty much it, believe it or not.